Suspect in mass shooting at Orange, California, business complex knew the victims, police say - KTVZ

 Police identified the suspect as 44-year-old Aminadab Gaxiola Gonzalez.
 He is also at a local hospital in critical but stable condition, Amat said.

+There were initially five calls to 911, Amat said, with the first coming in at 5:34 p.m.

-Police first responded to reports of shots fired at about 5:30 p.m. local time, Amat said.
-When the initial officers arrived, shots were actively being fired inside the business complex.
+When officers arrived two minutes later, Amat said, shots were actively being fired inside the business complex.

 The officers were at first unable to enter the building’s courtyard because its gates on both the north and south sides “had been locked from the inside,” Amat said, “using a bicycle-type cable lock.”